swiftlang/swift-package-manager/Documentation/Usage.md

 Version the module maps semantically.
 The meaning of semantic version is less clear here, so use your best judgement.
-Do not follow the version of the system library the module map represents, version the module map(s) independently.
+Do not follow the version of the system library the module map represents; version the module map(s) independently.

 Follow the conventions of system packagers; for example, the debian package for python3 is called python3, as there is not a single package for python and